Hibiscus Coast Highway, Silverdale - New footpath Hibiscus Coast Highway, Silverdale - New footpath

 This proposal was part of our footpath programme, which aims to improve pedestrian accessibility all over Auckland.

 Download the proposal drawing for Hibiscus Coast Highway (PDF 9.1MB)

 These changes are needed to connect key retail centres in Silverdale and will eventually complete a missing walking link along the highway between Silverdale Street and Millwater Parkway.
 The proposed path will enable safer and more convenient walking journeys in the area.

-This project will proceed to the next stage of detailed planning with some of your suggestions being investigated as a part of the final design.
-Thank you to everyone who submitted feedback.
-A summary of this feedback and answers to community questions and concerns is below.
+This project will proceed to the next stage of detailed planning with some of your suggestions being investigated as a part of the final design, such as a new guardrail.

 The path is sufficiently wide at the southern end, and split into two paths for a lot of the length due to trees.
 Unfortunately funding is not available for cycling infrastructure in this part of Auckland.
 However, the path will be future-proof, allowing for flexibility in the future, when the use of the path might change.